lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 > * `F([34, 1, 60, 65, 134, 37, 25]) = 231`

 In this case we know all features and have a known label value of 231 calories.
-So we need our algorithm to learn a function that operates of all the males exercise features to give us a net result of 231.
+So we need our algorithm to learn a function, that operates of all the males exercise features to give us a net result of 231.

 A sample of one person isn't likely to give a function that generalizes well.
 So we gather the same data from a large number participants, and then train the model using the bigger set of data.